A Phase 1 Study of Substance P-Saporin with Histologically Confirmed Advanced Cancer Patients with Chronic Pain

 2. Signed informed consent

-3. Cancer patients with chronic pain from the umbilicus and below which includes the pelvis, lower abdomen, lower back legs and feet.
+3. Cancer patients with pain that is not curable from the umbilicus and below which includes the pelvis, lower abdomen, lower back, legs and feet and who have failed opioid at reasonable doses.

 4. Minimal expected survival time of one month